AndreiAnton/aoe2-civ-stats-app/README.md

 Added functions to build the frontend object
 Added Archery Range entry in techtree json
 Added functions to render frontend elements

+19:55
+Added Stable entry in techtree json

+23:00
+Added Siege Workshop, Dock, Defensive Structures and Monastery in entries in techtree json